iotempire/iotempower/doc/second-node.rst

 -   Navigate back to your `IoT system example configuration folder
     <https://iotgateway.local/cloudcmd/fs/home/iot/iot-test/>`_

-    As you have seen, each node has its own configuration folder in UlnoIoT.
+    As you have seen, each node has its own configuration folder in IoTempower.

 -   For a second node, we need therefore another node-folder.
 We can quickly create one, based on a node-template.